-what a 5,000-square-foot li- "communities facilities masbrary would cost as well as a ter plan," staff does not annew City Hall equal in size.
+Previously, staff presented preliminary estimates for what a 5,000-square-foot library would cost as well as a new City Hall equal in size.
 Together, staff believed the cost to be around \$10 million.

 The actual size, design and features of the new library have yet to be determined, said City Manager Dan Schwarz.
 He said the state is expected to release "grant implementation guidelines" by the end of the month, which will dictate how funds must be expended.